 7. Make your own playlist

-But if you have a significant follower base on Spotify and get your music saved in people’s music catalogs forever, chances are the algorithms will be in your favor in the long-term.
-The algorithms will recognize your engagement and get you featured in more and more Spotify-generated playlists, building a loyal listener-base on Spotify on the long run almost automatically.
+But if you have a significant follower base on Spotify and get your music saved in people’s music catalogs forever, chances are the algorithms will be in your favor in the long term.
+The algorithms will recognize your engagement and get you featured in more and more Spotify-generated playlists, building a loyal listener base on Spotify in the long run almost automatically.

-If you are looking for an all-in-one tool to manage your fan-relationships from one place, check out Fangage.
-Our online tool will help you collect (and own 100% of) your fans’ data, communicate with fans through SMS or mail, analyze advanced insights and much more.
+If you are looking for a tool to capture fan data, and use follow-to-unlock to grow on Spotify, check out Fangage.
+Fangage will help you release gated content, capture (and own 100% of) your fan data, directly communicate with fans through mail or SMS texts, and much more.